warelab/release-notes/oryza-guides/User Guide---2022-01-01.md

 ## Genetic, Structural & Phenotypic Variation {#variation}

-Coming soon…

-Genetic variation and QTL phenotypic variation is available for the *O. sativa Japonica* and *Indica* references, *O. glaberrima* and *O. glumaepatula* in the main Gramene website.
-Genetic variation data sets will be made available here in future releases.
+QTL data and 3K SNP variation data for Nipponbare, MH63, IR64 and Azucena, called by scientists KAUST scientists using the Genome Analysis Toolkit GATK4 were introduced in the PanOryza site in release 6.

 Click here for an image or a table of genetic variation for the GW8 gene in the Gramene Ensembl browser.
 There are no structural / copy number variants associated with the WG8 gene.
 Phenotypic (QTL) associations are available under the Variation (Phenotype annotations) track of the Gene page “Configure this image” option.

+Additional genetic variation (SNPs, RFLP and SSR markers) is available for *O. sativa Japonica* and *Indica*, *O. glaberrima* and *O. glumaepatula* in the main Gramene website.

 ## Literature References {#references}